ilkerccom/bitcrackrandomiser/README.md

 It only works with BTC Puzzle 66,67 and 68 (You can change the puzzle number from the **[<ins>target_puzzle</ins>]** variable in the <ins>settings.txt</ins> file.).

+## Proof of Work

+The pool always returns you a random secondary address on every scan job.
+The private key of secondary  address is scanned simultaneously.
+When the private key of the secondary address is found, it saves it as "**ProofKey**".
+This is to make sure your program is working correctly.
+I also want to make sure you have a really healthy scan.

+Example; pool returns `3E2ECB0` HEX value to scan.
+The pool randomly generates another private key within the returned HEX range. `3E2ECB00000000000` and `3E2ECB0FFFFFFFFFF`.

+When retrieving a random HEX value from the pool, the wallet address of the secondary private key is additionally returned.
+Marking is done with the secondary private key found.

+"**ProofKey**" is used only for data marking.

 ## Example Puzzle 66 Scenario

 If you want to **scan all private keys in  puzzle 66**; you need to do 36 quintillion scans in total.
 In case you do a random scan; previously generated private keys will be regenerated (random problem).
 This extends the scan time by x10.
 Puzzle 66 HEX ranges as follows.
 It starts with 2 or 3.
 Any private key in this range is **17 characters long.**